MoviePass Parent Company Acquiring Emmett Furla Oasis Films (EXCLUSIVE)

 In an earlier interview at Cannes, Farnsworth hit back at critics, claiming that the company had roughly $300 million available from an equity line of credit.
 The deal for EFO Films is a combination of cash and stock.
 The financial specifics of the pact were not disclosed.

 Even before the pact to buy EFO Films’ library, MoviePass has been inching into the content business.
-It is releasing “American Animals” on June 1st in collaboration with the Orchard and it will release “Gotti,” a crime film with John Travolta, on June 15.
+It is releasing “American Animals” on June 1 in collaboration with the Orchard, and it will release “Gotti,” a crime film with John Travolta, on June 15.
 EFO Films produced the picture, which is how Farnsworth became acquainted with Emmett and Furla.

 Helios will own 51% of MoviePass Films, while EFO Films will own the remaining 49% of the company.
 The partners say that MoviePass Films make new movies both for theatrical release and for other forms of distribution, such as direct-to-streaming services.

-“Since we began disrupting the movie industry with our unprecedented low cost movie theater subscription service, MoviePass, we have envisioned owning and developing our own content and using the power of our several million subscribers to bolster the success of our films,” said Lowe in a statement.
+“Since we began disrupting the movie industry with our unprecedented low cost movie theater subscription service, MoviePass, we have envisioned owning and developing our own content and using the power of our several million subscribers to bolster the success of our films,” Lowe said in a statement.
 “I believe this partnership with Emmett Furla Oasis Films will accelerate those efforts.”

-Stuart Benson, the CFO of Helios, will serve as the CFO of MoviePass Films; MoviePass Films Chairman of the Board will be Farnsworth.
+Stuart Benson, CFO of Helios, will serve as the CFO of MoviePass Films; while Farnsworth will be MoviePass Films’ chairman of the board.
 MoviePass CEO Mitch Lowe will hold a seat on the board.

 The EFO Films library also includes “Broken City,” “Rambo,” and “The Frozen Ground,” as well as films in development such as “Escape Plan 2” and “Asteroids,” an adaptation of the Atari video game.